Claire-Hough/Cnhfg6/lecture-labs/rw5/testing.md

 I looked through tutorials 0-5.
+This was a little difficult for me since I don't have any experience with python and I've never really run tests before.
+I picked up on some of python's basic syntax and some functions of pytest.